SamuelSwartzberg/flashcardifying_text_temp/inf.md

 console.count(foo)   count how many times a string foo has been printed

-the sh printing commands all don't read from STDIN besides taking format strings, printf has exit codes other than 0 (echo always exits 0), echo adds a "\n" at the end while printf doesn't
+the sh printing commands all don't read from STDIN besides taking more options, printf has exit codes other than 0 (echo always exits 0), echo adds a "\n" at the end while printf doesn't printf options
+-v foo|save the output in a variable foo

 #### system